Bass Strait Passenger Vehicle Equalisation Scheme

 On this page you will find information about the:

-The Bass Strait Passenger Vehicle Equalisation Scheme (BSPVES) was introduced in September 1996.
+The Bass Strait Passenger Vehicle Equalisation Scheme (BSPVES) was introduced in September 1996 by the Australian Government.

-All claims for payment of the rebate under the scheme are assessed in accordance with the Ministerial Directions, and processed by the Department of Human Services' Hobart office on behalf of the Department.
+All claims for payment of rebates for eligible passenger vehicles under the BSPVES are assessed in accordance with the Ministerial Directions, and processed by Services Australia on behalf of the Department of Infrastructure, Transport, Regional Development and Communications.

-The scheme is demand-driven and expenditure varies with economic conditions.
-In 2017 to 2018, the Australian Government spent approximately $49.7 million in assistance under the scheme.
+The BSPVES is a demand-driven program and expenditure varies with economic conditions.
+In 2020-2021 a total of $36.9 million was spent under the scheme.

-Eligible drivers with a medical condition are able to access the reduced passenger vehicle fare available under the scheme if they travel on a commercial airline service between either:
+Eligible persons with a medical condition are able to access the rebate for eligible passenger vehicles under the BSPVES.
+To receive a rebate they must travel on a commercial airline service between either:

 - Melbourne and Devonport or